Should New Hampshire approve more wind power projects?

 Rep. Robert Cushing (D-Hampton) sponsored HB 1312, a 2014 bill to study off-shore wind farms and the development of other ocean technology.
 Gov. Hassan signed that bill into law July 17, 2014.

-In late May 2014 the legislature resurrected wind farm guidelines as an amendment to HB 1602.
+In late May 2014 the legislature resurrected wind power guidelines as an amendment to HB 1602.
 The bill now requires the state Site Evaluation Committee to address scenic impacts, sound impacts, fire protection plans, and more when evaluating wind farm proposals.
 Gov. Hassan signed HB 1602 into law August 1, 2014.

 A piece of legislation, HB 580